borismod/simlbot/PITCHME.md

 Boris: Hello

 Fin: Hi there!
 My name is Fin.
-Your personal financial ninja.
 What's your name?

 Boris: My name is Boris